0xkafkaa/personalwiki/devops/docker_container_and_images.md

 # Understanding Docker containers and images

-- Docker is a platform for running applications in a light weight environment called /containers/.
+- Docker is a platform for running applications in a light weight environment called **containers**.

 ![Image](/understanding-docker-containers-and-imag-2.jpg)